 How will partnerships with this project help inform the project development?

-This film has expressions of interest from peak refugee, multicultural and human rights organisations including: the Australian Refugee Advocacy Network, the Refugee Council of Australia, Rural Australians for Refugees, the Asylum Seekers Resource Centre, the Victorian Multicultural Commission, Multicultural Arts Victoria, the Victorian Women’s Trust and Amnesty International Australia.
+This film has expressions of interest from peak refugee, multicultural and human rights organisations including: the Australian Refugee Action Network, the Refugee Council of Australia, Rural Australians for Refugees, the Asylum Seekers Resource Centre, the Victorian Multicultural Commission, Multicultural Arts Victoria, the Victorian Women’s Trust and Amnesty International Australia.
 As well, GOTAFE, Project Dignity, and DFAT.
 We have ongoing connections with these and many other refugee advocacy organisations via personal contacts and regular scrutiny of their social media.
 As such, we have been able to explore the issues at hand with sensitivity and accuracy.
 These partners are assisting with in-kind marketing, the co-hosting of special screening events, the provision of spokespeople for our Q&A's and exhibition venues.
-As most are unable to contribute financially to the film's social impact strategy due to their other commitments, we are seeking fiscal support from other philanthropic organisations in this regard.
+Most are unable to contribute financially due to other commitments so we are seeking fiscal support from other philanthropic organisations in this regard.

 Audience Engagement and Social Impact